ludocode/onramp/docs/virtual-machine.md

 - When a mix-type byte is in the range `0x90`-`0xFF`, the upper 24 bits must be set to 1 to extend it to 32 bits.
 In order words, when a mix-type byte is not a register, the 8th bit must be copied to the upper 24 bits.

-- The high bit of the two-byte offset in the [conditional jump instruction (`jz`)][jz] must be copied to the upper 16 bits to extend it to a full 32-bit word.
+- The high bit of the two-byte offset in the [jump if zero instruction (`jz`)][jz] must be copied to the upper 16 bits to extend it to a full 32-bit word.
 It can then be added to the instruction pointer using an ordinary unsigned addition that wraps to 32 bits.

 Programs compiled by the Onramp compiler and assembler use two's complement to represent signed numbers.
 All signed operations are reduced to unsigned VM instructions by the assembler.